fossasia/eventyay-tickets/doc/developer/setup.rst

 To contribute to pretalx, it's useful to run pretalx locally on your device so you can test your changes.
 First of all, you need install some packages on your operating system:

+If you want to install pretalx on a server for actual usage, go to the :ref:`administrator-index` instead.

 * git
 * Python 3.6(!) or newer
 * A recent version of pip